Figu404/Chili-schallaren/doc/timelog.md

 ### 2021-12-29

-Jakob, 1 hour, cloning code - had problems but asked Filip which help solve it in 15 minitues
+Jakob, 1 hour, cloning code - had problems but asked Filip which help solve it in 15 minutes

 ### 2021-12-30

-Jakob, 30 minitues, wrote code for sensor
+Jakob, 30 minutes, wrote code for sensor